 The Importance of Teeth for Jaw Bone Health

 In that same way that muscles are maintained through exercise, bone tissue is maintained by use.
-Natural teeth are embedded in the jawbone, and stimulate the jawbone through activities such as chewing and biting.
-When teeth are missing, the alveolar bone, or the portion of the jawbone that anchors the teeth in the mouth, no longer receives the necessary stimulation, and begins to break down, or resorb.
-The body no longer uses or needs the jawbone, so it deteriorates and goes away.
+Natural teeth are embedded in the jawbone and stimulate the jawbone through activities such as chewing and biting.
+When teeth are missing, the alveolar bone, or the portion of the jawbone that anchors the teeth in the mouth, no longer receives the necessary stimulation, and it begins to break down.
+Since the body no longer uses or “needs” the jawbone, it deteriorates and goes away over time.

 Potential Consequences of Tooth and Jawbone Loss

 - Problems with remaining teeth, including misalignment, drifting, loosening and loss